webonnx/wonnx/README.md

 * Internally 64-bit integers are not supported (the reason is they are not supported in the current version of WGSL); inputs and initializers with 64-bit scalars are converted to 32-bit values (possibly overflowing).

 * For `MatMul` and `Gemm`, the matrix dimensions must be divisible by 2, or the output matrix must be of size (1, N).
+Matrix multiplication only supports floats, not integers (this is a WebGPU/WGSL limitation).